YuliangCai/gmapping_navigation/README.md

 ## Prerequisite
 #### hardware
--robot which provide odom message to ROS
+- robot which provide odom message to ROS
--RGB-D camera
+- RGB-D camera
 #### software
--ROS kinetic (should also works on other version)
+- ROS kinetic (should also works on other version)
--ROS navigtion_stack
+- ROS navigtion_stack
--openni2
+- openni2
--kuboki robot package
+- kuboki robot package
--depthimage_to_laser package
+- depthimage_to_laser package

 ## Install